raystubbs/libss/README.md

 This makes it a bit easier to match and keep track of the parts of multi-component patterns.

+Character literals are a shorter syntax for expressing a single character pattern, either within the root level text or a bracketed group.
+These consist of a backslash <code>\</code> followed by a single character or byte, and can have a label attached like any other pattern.

+	pattern "This is \(not\) very interesting." matches:
+		- "This is (not) very interesting."

+Note that in C string literals the backslash is used as an escape character, so must itself be escaped.
+Character literals are also useful for breaking a pattern's label between alphanumeric characters.

+	pattern "These are my ( 'dog' | 'cat' ):pet\s." matches:
+		- "These are my dogs."
+		- "These are my cats."

 To make libss a bit more friendly to globbing the compiler recognizes two special 'wildcard' characters: `*` and `?`.
 These expand to the patterns `(splat)` and `(quark)` respectively.
 These pattern names